-A common issue for small & mid-size logistics businesses is finding a way to remain cost competitive without sacrificing service quality.
-Although it's easier said than done, we often see that part of the answer lies in workforce productivity & technology.
+A common issue for small and midsize logistics businesses is finding a way to remain cost competitive without sacrificing service quality.
+Although it's easier said than done, we often see that part of the answer lies in workforce productivity and technology.

 In fact, we've noticed that companies leveraging cloud logistics technology solutions are able to reduce operating costs while increasing the level of service they provide.

 How Can Workforce Productivity Help Increase Service Levels?

 Well, if your employees are effectively managing their time, they will have the ability to prioritize customer needs and increase customer satisfaction.

 To achieve this, it’s important to have an effective recruitment process that increases the likelihood of hiring “A-Players.”
 It also helps to have some kind of employee recognition program (ERP) that reinforces good behavior and encourages employees to maintain high levels of customer service.

 How Can Technology Increase Service Levels and Reduce Costs?